nosoop/SM-TFAttributeSupport/README.md

 - Pomson / Righteous Bison projectile speeds and damage amounts.
 - Weapons using the `override projectile type` attribute; projectiles are initialized with the correct speed.
-- Improved support for `override projectile type` attribute, enabling players to shoot jar-based projectiles (Jarate, Mad Milk, Flying Guillotine, Gas Passer).
+- Improved support for the `override projectile type` attribute, enabling players to shoot jar-based projectiles (Jarate, Mad Milk, Flying Guillotine, Gas Passer).
 - Scatterguns can now use the Force-a-Nature's `scattergun has knockback` attribute without any animation quirks.
 - Weapons are now able to use `Set DamageType Ignite` again.
-(The attribute value has been reworked to specify an initial burn duration in seconds, which must be greater than 1.)
+  - The attribute value has been reworked to specify an initial burn duration in seconds, which must be equal to or greater than 1.
+  - Weapons that already support burn durations will retain their default values &mdash; you cannot override their durations here (use `weapon burn time *` in those cases).

 ## Dependencies